paskn/colab-notebooks-as-tools/README.md

 ## GitHub Actions Pipeline for Telegram Message Collection

-This repository includes a GitHub Actions pipeline to collect messages from the public channel of PavelDurov on Telegram.
+This repository includes a GitHub Actions pipeline to collect messages from the public channel of durov on Telegram.
 The collected messages are stored in the `gdrive/MyDrive/Colab_Data/Data/Telegram` directory in the user's Google Drive.

 ### How to Run the Pipeline